 Activities / Itinerary

-The class will meet on the EIU campus from 6-9 pm on every other Tuesday in March and April (four meetings).
+The class will meet on the EIU campus, dates and times TBD.
 While oversees the class will meet aboard a cruise (Academy at Sea) making ports of call along the Croatian coast.
-Midway through the program the class will re-locate to Maastricht for the final two weeks of the program.
-In Maastricht classes and company visits are generally held from 8:00 am - 12:00 pm Monday through Thursday.
-Students are able to travel using their Eurail passes from Thursday afternoons through Sunday evenings.
+Midway through the program the class will re-locate to Zaragoza for the final two weeks of the program.

 Make course/substitution selections on your EIU Program Application.
 The credit hours associated with your selections may not exceed the credit hours allocated for this program: 6